joestubbs/coe379L-sp25/docs/unit02/ml_intro.rst

 be a time-consuming process, at best, and one that requires an expert to distinguish different label values (e.g., the difference between a healthy and diseased crop).

+Semi-supervised learning is a third approach that combines both labeled and unlabeled data.
+For example, one might start with a small set of labeled data, use that to do initial training of a model that then generates labels for the unlabeled data.

-Nevertheless, due to time constraints we will focus on supervised learning in this course.
+Nevertheless, due to time constraints we will focus mostly on supervised learning in this course.

 Model Variables, Classification and Regression